 St Giles' Cripplegate is one of the few surviving medieval churches in the City of London and sits in the middle of the Barbican Estate overlooked by tower blocks and the Barbican Arts Centre.
 When St Luke’s Old Street was declared unsafe as a church (and later extensively renovated to become LSO St Luke’s) the dedication of the parish became St Giles’ Cripplegate with St Luke’s Old Street.
 That is why St Luke’s is our Church of England School, although it is no longer in our parish.

 St Giles’ is well known for its music and for the famous people connected with the church like the poet John Milton.
 Today we are an active parish church with an energetic Sunday Club, and lots going on.

 Fr Jack Noble, Rector of St Giles is a valued member of our school community who is very often in school working alongside children and the staff team.

 St Clements is also very close to our school, near Kings Square.
 Fr David is the Vicar who has a long-standing relationship with our school who we love to see.
 Vicky is curate at St Clements who also often visits us.

 Wesley’s Chapel & Leysian Mission is part of the Methodist Church.
 They are a welcoming and inclusive community, who work alongside others to reduce inequality and injustice.

-Judith works as part of a team at the chapel.
-Her role involves working with children & young people, coordinating and offering pastoral care, safeguarding, and more.
+Thomas Smith works as part of a team at the chapel.
+His role involves working with children & young people, coordinating and offering pastoral care, safeguarding, and more.
 Thomas sometimes leads collective worship in school and is always very welcome.